awsdocs/amazon-lexv2-developer-guide/doc_source/API_runtime_RecognizeUtterance.md

 Required: Yes

  ** [sessionState](#API_runtime_RecognizeUtterance_RequestSyntax) **   <a name="lexv2-runtime_RecognizeUtterance-request-sessionState"></a>
 Sets the state of the session with the user\.
 You can use this to set the current intent, attributes, context, and dialog action\.
-Use the dialog action to determine the next step that Amazon Lex should use in the conversation with the user\.
+Use the dialog action to determine the next step that Amazon Lex V2 should use in the conversation with the user\.
+The `sessionState` field must be compressed using gzip and then base64 encoded before sending to Amazon Lex V2\.

 ## Request Body<a name="API_runtime_RecognizeUtterance_RequestBody"></a>